pnts/methodandmatter/source/writing/essays/the-coaching-process.html.md

 ### So What?
 The Meaning Questions

-- Based on what we've talked about, what's different for you now?
+- Based on what we’ve talked about, what’s different for you now?
 - What stands out for you?
 - What patterns are you starting to notice?
 - What does this remind you of?